chunk082/DevCMS/README.md

+## Follow Step 0 if you don't have Git installed

 ### 📦 Step 0 — Install Git (if not already installed)

 Run the following command based on your Linux distribution: